Mounjaro Side Effects

 Making changes to your diet and exercise routine

-In order to be effective, Mounjaro should be prescribed in addition to a weight loss plan that includes lifestyle changes, such as adjusting your diet or following an exercise plan.
+In order to be effective, Mounjaro should be prescribed in addition to a weight loss plan that includes healthy lifestyle changes, such as adjusting your diet and following an exercise plan.
 These changes will also help in managing constipation as a side effect.

 Speak with your doctor for more personalised advice on what approach you should take with nutrition to ensure the treatment is effective for you.